If you’re considering placing a sum in a term deposit, you could maximise your returns by investing in a PIE fund instead.

 Interest rates

 They tend to vary a lot, depending on the provider and the term.
-As movements in both directions are possible, it pays to shop around.
+So it pays to shop around.

 Compound interest